ayshaaktersaima1/skillswap/README.md

 * Task status changes based on progress, such as Open, In Progress, and Completed.
 * Freelancers can submit deliverable links after finishing the assigned work.
 * Clients can leave ratings and reviews after work is completed.
-* Separate dashboards are available for Client, Freelancer, and Admin roles.
+* Separate dashboards are available for Client, Freelancer and Admin roles.
-* Admin can manage users, block or unblock accounts, manage tasks, and view payment history.
+* Admin can manage users, block or unblock accounts, manage tasks and view payment history.
 * Blocked users are prevented from logging in.
 * Browse Tasks page includes title search, category filtering and server-side pagination.
 * Home page shows dynamic content such as latest tasks, top freelancers, platform stats and client reviews.